Write in English

 Supporting sentences provide examples for the topic sentence.
-If a writers says, for instance, that "Early childhood education programs provide cognitive benefits well beyond preschool," the second, third, and fourth sentences will include information supporting the main idea in the topic sentence.
+If a writer claims, for instance, that "Early childhood education programs provide cognitive benefits well beyond preschool," the second, third, and fourth sentences will include information supporting the main idea in the topic sentence.
 Supporting sentences might look like the ones you see in green:

 Leading into the next topic sentence if this is an essay…